 8 The BCBS Basel III rules permit national discretion with respect to non-equity capital instruments to be written off or converted to common shares upon a trigger event.
-Accordingly, SBP is of the view that conversion to common share is a preferred and consistent option for all stakeholders.
+Accordingly, SBP will prefer the option of conversion to common shares.

-- v.
-In case, conversion of Additional Tier-1 capital instrument is not possible following the trigger event, the amount of the instrument must be written off in the accounts resulting in increase in CET1 of the bank. - vi.
+- vi.
 Where the additional tier-1 capital instrument includes write-off provisions, the mechanism must state: - a.
 The claim of the instrument on liquidation of the issuer is reduced to (or below) the value of the written-off instrument. - b.
-The amount of the instrument to be paid in case of a call is reduced to the writtenoff amount to the written-off amount of the instrument. - c.
+The amount of the instrument to be paid in case of a call is reduced by the written-off amount of the instrument. - c.
 The distributions (dividends/ profit) payable on the instrument must be permanently reduced.